 Bulb supplies 100% renewable electricity to all its members from solar, wind and hydro.
-You can find out about the generators we work with by exploring our generator map.
-Every unit of electricity we supply can be traced back to a renewable source.
 There are different ways to buy this renewable electricity, and at Bulb, we buy it in 2 different ways:

 - Power Purchase Agreements (PPAs)

 - wholesale with Renewable Energy Guarantee of Origin certificates (REGOs)

 The exact amount of electricity we buy in each way varies over time.
 This is because it depends on how windy or sunny it is (compared to how windy and sunny we thought it would be), and on our members’ actual energy usage (compared to what we forecasted it to be).